AriaTheCurseling/obsidian/Algorithms/Congest.md

-A computer network given bby a graph computes properties about itself. node id's in 0 .. n^d messages in 0 .. n^c where d is node count
+A computer network given by a graph computes properties about itself. node id's in 0 .. n^d messages in 0 .. n^c where d is node count

 Single-Source Shortest Path Distances